Kwutzke/homebridge-pilight-http/README.md

 At this point of development you can register and control pilight switches and read their states.*

-*For future release it is planned, to implement the type 'switch' with brightness control and the registration as a platform, with automated config read*
+*For future release it is planned, to implement the type 'lamp' with brightness control and registration as a platform, with automated config read*
 # hombridge-pilight-http
 Homebridge plugin to control lights and switches over the pilight rest